BLSQ/ops-local-hosting/docs/restore-dhis2.md

 ```
 ## Set up DHIS2 with Postgresql

-From the server, you will run the follow command to install and configure Postgresql and deploy DHIS2.
+Run the following command to install and configure Postgresql on the host and deploy DHIS2 with docker.

 ```
 ansible-playbook -i <INVENTORY> playbooks/blsq.yml